cwcyau/group-information/supervision.md

 3. To develop your research autonomy and independence.
 4. To further your career ambitions.

-In order to allow this development, I typically afford my group members considerable freedom and independence to structure their work and develop their path.
+In order to allow this development, I typically afford my group members considerable freedom and independence to structure their work and decide their own path.
 As a result, the group often works on a variety of problems using many different techniques and methodologies.

 Note, in the case of postdocs, there maybe some limitations imposed by the source of funding providing the position but these would be discussed when you start your role.

 ## Expectations

 ## Expectations of me